 Pioneer XDJ XZ

-Selecting the best DJ controller is a difficult process.
+Selecting a DJ controller is a difficult process.
 There are so many controllers available.
 Some are more suited to certain types of DJs and the price range varies greatly.

 If you are still unsure about what DJ controller to buy we have you covered.
 Here are some key questions that will help narrow down which DJ equipment is right for you.